 At the beginning of the scene where Sellers flies to Rome to film The Pink Panther, footage of a BEA Hawker Siddeley Trident taking off is shown.
 This plane didn't enter service until 1964, the year after "The Pink Panther" was released.

-Other motor vehicle anachronisms; Sellers and his family arrive at their new house in a Jaguar S-Type, this model was released in 1963, this scene is set several years previously in 1960; Sellers' red Bentley is towed away by a 1963 Shelvoke & Drewry TZ truck, this scene is set during the making of The Millionairess in 1960; when Sellers has sex with Sophia Loren's stand-in in a Rolls-Royce, the camera moves across some parked cars including a Wolseley 6/110, which was released in 1961, this scene is set in 1960; during the filming of Casino Royale (1966) the director chases after Sellers in a Mercedes W115, which was released in 1968; when Sellers rushes Britt to the hospital to give birth to their daughter Victoria (who was born in 1965) he pulls out in front of a 1966 Ford Zephyr MkIV; and finally in the scene where Sellers is talking to Anne about wanting to make Being There, a Series III Jaguar XJ is visible in the background, this wasn't released until late 1979, this scene is set prior to filming of Being There which began in January 1979.
+Other motor vehicle anachronisms: (1) Sellers and his family arrive at their new house in a Jaguar S-Type; this model was released in 1963, yet this scene is set several years previously in 1960.
+(2) Sellers' red Bentley is towed away by a 1963 Shelvoke & Drewry TZ truck.
+This scene is set during the making of The Millionairess.
+(3) When Sellers has sex with Sophia Loren's stand-in in a Rolls-Royce, the camera moves across some parked cars including a Wolseley 6/110, which was released in 1961; this scene is set in 1960.
+(4) During the filming of Casino Royale the director chases after Sellers in a Mercedes W115, which was released in 1968.
+(5) When Sellers rushes Britt to the hospital to give birth to their daughter Victoria (who was born in 1965) he pulls out in front of a 1966 Ford Zephyr MkIV.
+(6) In the scene where Sellers is talking to Anne about wanting to make Being There, a Series III Jaguar XJ is visible in the background, this wasn't released until late 1979.
+Also, this scene is set prior to filming of "Being There", which began in January 1979.

-A cinema marquee advertises "Ghost in the Noonday Sun" (1973)_ despite the fact that this film was shelved until after Sellers' death and never received a theatrical release.
-"The Blockhouse" didn't have a U.K. theatrical release although it's shown playing on a London marquee.
+A cinema marquee advertises Ghost in the Noonday Sun despite the fact that this film was shelved until after Sellers' death and never received a theatrical release.
+Similarly, The Blockhouse didn't have a U.K. theatrical release but is shown playing on a London marquee.

 1 of 1 found this interesting Interesting? |